Cris7777/MSiA423-Project-Repo/README.md

 ## Project Charter

-**Vision**: To enable animals everywhere to enjoy music just for them.
+**Vision**: To enable users find players right for their vitrual soccer teams.

-**Mission**: Enable users to add songs that they like and produce new song recommendations based on their entries.
+**Mission**: Enable users to search for players needed for their teams and produce similar player recommendations based on their entries.

-**Success criteria**: Users play 80% of recommended songs more than once.
+**Success criteria**
+*ML Metric*： Classified players with misclassification rate lower than 0.2.
+*Business Metric*: Over 80% of users select recommended players as members of their teams.

 _Note_: Project charters should actually be more detailed than this!
 But this is where the charter belongs.

+## Project Backlog

 ## Repo structure